blunge-ai/fluid-workflows/README.md

 The main problem this project attempts to solve is the separation of the workflow implementation and execution.

-The implementation part is provided by the `Workflow` class, which provides a DSL or builder pattern to define the individual steps of a workflow.

-The execution part is currently provided by either the `runQueueless()` function, which is a simple in-process loop that calls the individual step functions, or the `JobQueue*` classes which provide a way to run workflows in different processes by scheduling jobs via a queue engine.

-* `JobQueueEngine` - interface that allows adapters for multiple queueing engines to be implemented,
-* `JobQueueWorkflowRunner` - runs/executes workflows using a `JobQueueEngine`, usually in a worker process,
-* `JobQueueWorkflowDispatcher` - dispatches/submits workflows to be run using a `JobQueueEngine`, usually on the app server,
-* `BullMqAdapter` - an implementation of `JobQueueEngine` for **BullMq**.

 ## Install

 ```bash